SoosheBot/webdb-ii-guided/notes.md

  To run a migration type: `knex migrate:latest` //updates database to latest version

  //sidenote -- you need to disconnect from a db in sqlite to make changes in the terminal, or you will get hella errors

+ To create a seed `knex make:seed NAMEOFSEED -- we used 'veggies' in this example'`

+ To run the seed `knex seed:run`